Boeing's Starliner space capsule set for launch on key test flight to orbit

 By Joey Roulette

-CAPE CANAVERAL, Fla., May 19 (Reuters) - Boeing's new Starliner capsule was set for launch on Thursday on a do-over uncrewed test flight to the International Space Station, aiming to deliver the company a much-needed success after two years of delays and costly engineering setbacks.
+CAPE CANAVERAL, Fla., May 19 (Reuters) - Boeing's new Starliner capsule was set for launch Thursday on a do-over uncrewed test flight to the International Space Station, aiming to deliver the company a much-needed success after more than two years of delays and costly engineering setbacks.

 The gumdrop-shaped CST-100 Starliner was scheduled for liftoff at 6:54 p.m.
 EDT (2254 GMT) from the Cape Canaveral Space Force Station in Florida, carried atop an Atlas V rocket furnished by the Boeing-Lockheed Martin LMT.N joint venture United Launch Alliance (ULA).

-ULA said Wednesday evening forecasts called for a 70% chance of favorable weather conditions for an on-time launch.
+ULA said Thursday morning forecasts called for an 80% chance of favorable weather conditions for an on-time launch.

-If all goes as planned, the capsule will arrive at the space station about 24 hours later and dock with the research outpost orbiting some 250 miles (400 km) above Earth at 7:10 p.m.
+If all goes as planned, the capsule will arrive at the space station about 24 hours after liftoff and dock with the research outpost orbiting some 250 miles (400 km) above Earth at 7:10 p.m.
 EDT on Friday.

 The Boeing craft is to spend four to five days attached to the space station before undocking and flying back to Earth, with a parachute landing cushioned by airbags on the desert floor of White Sands, New Mexico.